 To take another example, sometimes I interpreted for defendants and judges at a municipal court.
 I could have simply translated the dialogue.
 Yet, at times, I stepped in to help defendants who, without being asked, were offering unnecessary information damaging to their case.
 I would advise them in their language, “Just answer the judge’s question.”

-NB: The Washington Post recently reported that after a meeting with Russian president Vladimir Putin, President Trump took away his interpreter’s notes and instructed her not to tell anyone what transpired in the meeting.
-Now congressional Democrats are talking about subpoenaing the interpreter’s notes.
-What do you make of this?
+In 2017, after a meeting with Russian president Vladimir Putin, President Trump took away his interpreter’s notes and instructed her not to tell anyone what transpired in the meeting.
+There was a big debate about subpoenaing the interpreter’s notes.
+What did you make of that situation?

 SK: Interpreters are bound by a code of ethics that requires confidentiality in nonpublic settings.
 Interviewed on National Public Radio, Trump’s interpreter—an American who emigrated from Russia— said she strongly disapproved of the subpoena idea and of her notes being made public.
 This, she believed, would damage the interpreting profession because clients would no longer trust that interpreters keep their discussions confidential.
 She added that her shorthand would be impossible for others to understand and that, because she focused on language rather than content, she was unlikely to remember what was said even days later.
 I agree with her that making her notes public (unless agreed upon at the outset) would set a bad precedent.

-NB: During the G20, or Group of 20, summit in Buenos Aires, Argentina, this past November, the Financial Times reports, Trump met briefly with Putin without an American interpreter present—thus, apparently relying only on an interpreter working for the Russian government.
+During the G20, or Group of 20, summit in Buenos Aires, Argentina, the Financial Times reports, Trump met briefly with Putin without an American interpreter present—thus, apparently relying only on an interpreter working for the Russian government.
 What are the risks of not bringing your own interpreter to a negotiation?

 SK: There’s an asymmetry risk, since Putin understands English, but Trump doesn’t understand Russian.